wombatepiclandingstudio/wombatepiclandingstudio.github.io/docs/la-meva-salut-plus/index.md

 If you use it from your laptop, you just need a browser that supports Chrome extensions to use it.

-But if you are using a mobile device, it's a bit more unconfortable.
+But if you are using a mobile device, it's a bit more uncomfortable.

 First of, you are more likely to use La Meva Salut app instead of a browser to access La Meva Salut.
 I can't do much with that fact.